fnichol/dvm/README.md

 ## <a name="usage-embedded"></a> Embed in a Project

-As the core of dvm is a Vagranfile (surprise!), you can simply download the dvm Vagrantfile into your project using the http://git.io/dvm-vagrantfile shortlink:
+As the core of dvm is a Vagrantfile (surprise!), you can simply download the dvm Vagrantfile into your project using the http://git.io/dvm-vagrantfile shortlink:

 ```sh
 wget -O Vagrantfile http://git.io/dvm-vagrantfile